TheCHead/nikku-no-gemu/content/posts/projects/rpgcorecombat.md

 Another project I've built with [GameDev.tv](https://www.gamedev.tv), but this time of a much larger scope.

-This endeavor introduced me to a myriad of new Unity and C# techniques, as I've taken on the following topics:
+This endeavor introduced me to a stack of new Unity and C# techniques, as I've taken on the following topics:
  - melee and range combat
  - pathfinding and patrol paths for enemies
  - player level progression